zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-appblades.md

     </AppBlade>
     ```

-1. Create a **ViewModel** TypeScript class.
-The code snippet below shows the view-model for the template blade defined above.
-In this case, it is showing the docs.microsoft.azure.com into an AppBlade in Ibiza portal.
+1. Create a ViewModel TypeScript class.
+The following code snippet displays the ViewModel for the template blade defined in the previous step.
+In this case, it is showing the docs.microsoft.azure.com by using  an AppBlade in the Portal.

     ```javascript
     export class MicrosoftDocsBladeViewModel extends MsPortalFx.ViewModels.AppBlade.ViewModel {